codeforamerica/form-flow-starter-app/README.md

    username: childcare-illinois
 ```

-5. Follow the instructions to [set up an env file in intellij](#setup-envfile-in-intellij) for your
+5. To load the `.env` file in IntelliJ, you'll need to enable
-   new repository.
+   the [EnvFile Plugin](https://plugins.jetbrains.com/plugin/7861-envfile).
+Then enable it for your
+   project.